thycotic/privman-docs/policy-events/bp-event-discovery.md

 * What to block
 * What to deny list.

 For certain groups of users, it might also be an idea to target a specific machine routinely to use the data to fine-tune any policies that are enforced on the endpoint.
-Group policies based on existing groupings – AD OUs, AD user groups, SCCM groups, etc.
+Group Management based on existing groupings – AD OUs, AD user groups, SCCM groups, etc.

 However, requirements and circumstances are not set in stone and revisiting existing and established policies is part of a best practice approach in PAM.